Getting into the city

 From the airport

-Salzburg Airport W.A Mozart doesn’t only serve the beautiful Salzburg city but it also acts as an access point to the best of Austria’s ski areas.
+Salzburg Airport W.A Mozart doesn’t only serve the beautiful Salzburg city but also acts as an access point to the best of Austria’s ski areas.
 The airport is roughly 11 km southwest of Salzburg city centre.
 The airport has 2 terminals and Terminal 1 is the main building with service counters, restaurants, shops and a nice visitor’s terrace.
 Terminal 2 has a modern construct containing high-end bars and restaurants (Hangar 7).

 OBB Postbus stops are located opposite the airport terminal.
 Bus number 2 travels to the Salzburg main station/ Hauptbahnhof from the airport every 20 minutes every day.
 Journey time is around 25 minutes.